rustfoundation/foundation.rust-lang.org/news/lambdaclass-donates-100k-to-the-rust-foundation.md

 In a statement of intent about their donation, Lambda said the following:

-LambdaClass is dedicated to advancing the technological frontier by applying cutting-edge technologies to generate and disseminate scientific knowledge with practical applications.
-Rust has been an integral part of our work since 2014, delivering great results, and we believe our contribution will further strengthen the language's impact on the global tech community.
+*"LambdaClass is dedicated to advancing the technological frontier by applying cutting-edge technologies to generate and disseminate scientific knowledge with practical applications.
+Rust has been an integral part of our work since 2014, delivering great results, and we believe our contribution will further strengthen the language's impact on the global tech community."*

-We are committed to making a positive difference and look forward to seeing the outcomes of this sponsorship.
+*"We are committed to making a positive difference and look forward to seeing the outcomes of this sponsorship."*

-We appreciate the opportunity to support the Rust Foundation and are excited about the positive change this donation will bring.
+*"We appreciate the opportunity to support the Rust Foundation and are excited about the positive change this donation will bring."*

 LambdaClass Founder, Federico Carrone, said the following about the donation: